MatthewHarris01/liri-node-app/README.md

 # Version 0.8
 Added code to handle 404 errors for the concert-this search, since it is easy to make a spelling mistake in a band or artist's name.

+# Version 1.0
+resolved a bug in OMDB search related to the fact that the Rotten Tomatoes rating is not always present. commented out all testing-related console.log statements